wei-lin-liao/Computer-Vision-and-Image-Processing/Image-Enhancement/README.md

 step (4) Recover spacial domain by computing IFFT.

 step (5) Compute the exponential value to recover RGB color space image.

+【 Histogram equlization and Alpha trimmed filtering 】

+step (1) Calculate the histogram of R、G、B separately , and normalize it.

+step (2) Get the cumulative function from the R、G、B histogram.

+stpe (3) Tuning the value of R、G、B by mapping the value of cumulative function.

+stpe (4) Transform back to nonlinear R、G、B.